-• MSHN Board of Directors: MSHN's Board of Directors is responsible for the review and approval of the Compliance Plan and Policies, review of the Annual Compliance Report, and review of matters related to the Compliance Program.
-The MSHN Board of Directors has the highest level of responsibility for the oversight of the Compliance Program.

-- The Executive Committee of the Board shall review reports annually from the MSHN Compliance Officer (CO) - MSHN Corporate Compliance Committee: The Corporate Compliance Committee provides guidance, supervision, and coordination for compliance efforts at MSHN.
-MSHN's Corporate Compliance Committee (CCC) is comprised of the MSHN Chief Executive Officer, Deputy Director, Chief Information Officer, Chief Finance Officer, and the Chief Compliance and Quality Officer.
+- MSHN Board of Directors: MSHN's Board of Directors is responsible for the review and approval of the Compliance Plan and Policies, review of the Annual Compliance Report, and review of matters related to the Compliance Program.
+The MSHN Board of Directors has the highest level of responsibility for the oversight of the Compliance Program. - a.
+The Executive Committee of the Board shall review reports annually from the MSHN Compliance Officer (CO) - MSHN Corporate Compliance Committee: The Corporate Compliance Committee provides guidance, supervision, and coordination for compliance efforts at MSHN.
+MSHN's Corporate Compliance Committee (CCC) is comprised of the MSHN Chief Executive Officer, Deputy Director, Chief Information Officer, Chief Finance Officer, Chief Clinical Director, Director of

+Provider Network Management Systems and the Director of Compliance, Customer Service and Quality.
 The Medical Director and Compliance Counsel will be ad-hoc members of the CCC.
-In addition, Ex-officio members may be asked to attend as non-voting members to provide consultation on specific areas of expertise. - Compliance Officer: The MSHN Compliance Officer has primary responsibility for ensuring that MSHN maintains a successful Compliance Program.
+In addition, Ex-officio members may be asked to attend as non-voting members to provide consultation on specific areas of expertise.

+- a.
+The Corporate Compliance Committee meets quarterly to review and provide feedback on system process and procedures regarding compliance to the MSHN Compliance Officer.
+The Corporate Compliance Committee will develop the annual areas of focus that will guide MSHN compliance efforts. - Compliance Officer: The MSHN Compliance Officer has primary responsibility for ensuring that MSHN maintains a successful Compliance Program.
 In particular, the Compliance Officer oversees the implementation and effectiveness of the Compliance Plan and Compliance Policies, serves as the Chair of the Regional Compliance Committee and MSHN Compliance Committee, provides consultative support to the provider network and has responsibility for the day-to-day operations of the compliance program. - Regional Compliance Committee: The Compliance Committee advises on matters involving compliance with contractual requirements and all related Federal and State laws and regulations, inclusive of the Office of Inspector General guidelines and the 42 CFR 438.608.
-The committee is comprised of the MSHN Chief Compliance and Quality Officer and the compliance officers of each CMHSP Participant. - Operations Council: The Operations Council reviews reports concerning compliance matters as identified by the Regional Compliance Committee and reported by the MSHN Chief Executive Officer.
+The committee is comprised of the MSHN Director of Customer Service, Compliance and Quality and the compliance officers of each CMHSP Participant. - Operations Council: The Operations Council reviews reports concerning compliance matters as identified by the Regional Compliance Committee and reported by the MSHN Chief Executive Officer.
 The Operations Council shall be comprised of the Chief Executive Officers or Executive Directors of each CMHSP Participant and the MSHN Chief Executive Officer who serves as Chair.